apache/spark/docs/concepts.rst

 doc_rst     reStructuredText
 ==========  ================

-Please note that for dags, dag_md is the only attribute interpreted.
+Please note that for dags, doc_md is the only attribute interpreted.

 This is especially useful if your tasks are built dynamically from configuration files, it allows you to expose the configuration that led